buildo/book/book/frontend/tutorial/step_7.md

 export default from './Panel';
 ```

-3. Import it's style in the `panel.scss` file and customize it using the SASS interface:
+3. Import its style in the `panel.scss` file and customize it using the SASS interface:
 ```css
 @import '~theme/variables.scss';